pompompur1nn/antihook/README.md

 # antihook
-It tells you when a website sends a message to a Discord Webhook!
-Very simple, I know
+It tells you when a website sends a message to a Discord Webhook then copies it to your clipboard!
+Very simple, I know wake up is the first of the month 🗣️🗣️🗣️🗣️🗣️🗣️🗣️🗣️🗣️🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥